15 Feature Request Software Tools for Managing Product Feedback

 Pros and cons

 Trello is a well-known project management software that offers easy-to-use Kanban boards.
 While it's not intended for feature requests, many software companies use it this way because it's free.
 You won't get advanced features like upvoting, a changelog, or public roadmaps, however.
+In this case, it might be worth exploring alternative tools' options or some form of custom offshore software development.

 Pricing